 The pharmaceutical industry in India is distinctly divided; with more than 20,000 registered companies the industry in India has triggered radical price competition.
-Government price controls is also challenging the industry.
-Price control and stiff competition makes the industry a favorable investment for investors worldwide.
+Government price controls are also challenging the industry.
+Price control and stiff competition make the industry a favorable investment for investors worldwide.

 With higher overhead costs, lower profit margins, and increasing costs for R&D, many major pharmaceutical companies are outsourcing clinical processes to outside parties in India.
 Such actions can save pharmaceutical companies up to 60% in the development of new drugs.

-The Indian pharmaceutical industry is technologically solid and completely self-sufficient, with ground breaking scientific talent and sound national laboratories, an increasing balance of trade, low production costs, and insignificant R&D costs.
-With an rich scientific work force and vast research potential, and the backing of the Intellectual Property Protection administration, the Pharmaceutical Industry in India is set to take on the global market.
+The Indian pharmaceutical industry is technologically solid and completely self-sufficient, with groundbreaking scientific talent and sound national laboratories, an increasing balance of trade, low production costs, and insignificant R&D costs.
+With a rich scientific workforce and vast research potential, and the backing of the Intellectual Property Protection administration, the Pharmaceutical Industry in India is set to take on the global market.

 Contract manufacturing is another area in the pharmaceutical industry where India is making its mark.
 This move is helping to give other multi-national corporations an edge in the contract pharmaceutical manufacturing market as well.
 The Asian pharmaceutical sector has begun to challenge the European and North American control of the contract manufacturing market.
 It is possible that China and India could control up to 40% of the contract pharmaceutical market in the foreseeable future.

 Indications suggest the pharmaceutical industry in India will continue to profit from outsourcing as a number of patents on major drugs expire and with increased confidence in the Indian pharmaceutical industry.

 Jubilant Organosys has influenced a number of developments in the international market with the purchase of Target Research Associates, a 64% share of Trinity Laboratories, and its holding of Trigen Labs.